Azure-Samples/cognitive-services-studybot-csharp/StudyBot/README.md

     <img src="/Assets/enable-directline.png">

-1. A popup will reveal your secret keys and other info, click "Done" at the bottom.
+1. The secret keys popup will show again, click "Done" at the bottom.
 Then you will see Direct Line has been added next to Web Chat.

     <img src="/Assets/directline-done.png">